scrabbletank/farhome-rules/rulesdoc.md

 - **Elk:** You add 2 superior dice with athletics checks and your move speed increases by 1.
 - **Rabbit:** You add a superior die to Dexterity saves and acrobatics checks.
-The rabbit has 1 wound cannot be hurt while on your person.
+The rabbit has 1 wound and cannot be hurt while on your person.
 - **Bear:** Your max wounds increase by 1.
 - **Snake:** You add 1 superior die to Intelligence saves and you cannot be charmed.
 The snake has 1 wound and cannot be hurt while on your person.
 - **Eagle:** You add 2 superior dice to perception checks.
 The eagle has a flying speed of 5/5.